 Dr Christine Tomkins, MDU chief executive said:

 'The cost of clinical negligence claims continues to spiral out of control and should deeply concern all of us who rely on NHS services.
 In 2018/19 NHS Resolution paid out £2.36 billion in compensating patients through its clinical negligence schemes.
 This could have funded over fifteen million MRI scans or 112,000 liver transplants.

 'While NHS Resolution reports that claims numbers have stabilised, it also states that compensation levels have risen by over 13%.
 High value claims settled often in excess of £20 million.
 Such sums would have been unthinkable until recently.

 'Every example of negligence takes its toll on the patients and families involved, but the spiralling compensation being paid out puts an enormous strain on NHS funding affecting all of us, and a balance must be struck.

 'The NHS and the care it provides is precious to us all and we must take urgent action to curb the sums being lost to front line clinical care through out of control compensation payments.
 This requires urgent tort reform.'

 The MDU's fair compensation campaign includes a six-point reform plan which includes repealing Section 2(4) of the 1948 Law Reform Act requiring patients treated by the NHS to be compensated for negligently caused damage on the basis that all their future care will be provided in the private sector.

-This guidance was correct at publication 12/07/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 12/07/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.